 Smith Rock Park can be described as a compact park with amazing and unique rock formations and views.
-The rocks tower above the river canyon, and it is visually similar to the rocky mountains in Utah.
+The rocks tower above the river canyon, and it is visually similar to the rocky mountains in Utah (if you’re looking for more things to do in Utah, check out the beautiful Park City).
 It’s a unique place in Oregon, so a road trip to Smith Rock should be on your list!
 In terms of accommodation, there is the Bivy campground and several hotels and motels in the surrounding area.

 Salem is the capital of Oregon and is one of the most exciting cities in the state.
 Not to be confused with Salem, Massachusetts, famous for its 1600s witch trials, Salem in Oregon is known for its cherry industry.
 In Salem, there are lots of opportunities for outdoor recreation and rich historical buildings and museums.

 You can tour the gold-domed State Capitol in Salem and learn about the politics within the city.
 The Mill Mission Museum is popular in Salem, with impressive exhibits and art displays.
 After, there is Bush’s Pasture Park to have a picnic and relax.
 There is also Willamette Valley which is peaceful and idyllic, and beautiful for walking.